This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Computer games have a long history of using complex algorithms to control NPCs, power chess opponents and improve gameplay.
 More recently, AI has been used to detect cheaters, guide new players and analyse player behaviour.

 The rapidly growing sophistication of AI provides significant opportunities for computer games to enhance the player experience, improve game development and offer new revenue streams.
-However, as the gaming industry seeks to push boundaries in implementing these technology advances, care needs to be taken to address the regulatory and reputational risks.
+However, as the games industry seeks to push boundaries in implementing these technology advances, care needs to be taken to address the regulatory and reputational risks.

 Enhancing player experience